Saranoah/HIPAA-Training-System-for-Pharmacy-Staff-V2.0/CONTRIBUTING.md

 ### Our Pledge

-We are committed to a welcoming and inclusive experience.
+We are committed to providing a welcoming and inclusive experience for everyone.
 We expect all contributors to:

-- ... [your existing points] ...
+- Use welcoming and inclusive language
+- Be respectful of differing viewpoints
+- Accept constructive criticism gracefully
+- Focus on what's best for the community
+- Show empathy towards others

 ### HIPAA-Focused Conduct

 As a project handling sensitive compliance training, all contributors must also:

 - **Protect Sensitive Information:** Never post real patient data, internal configuration details, or any other sensitive information in issues, pull requests, or discussions.
-- **Report Violations:** Confidentially report any concerns about unethical conduct or potential privacy/Security Rule violations to the project maintainers:cite[7].
+- **Report Violations:** Confidentially report any concerns about unethical conduct or potential privacy/security violations to the project maintainers.
-- **Exercise Professional Judgment:** Understand that actions within the project can have real-world implications for healthcare organizations and patient privacy:cite[10].
+- **Exercise Professional Judgment:** Understand that actions within the project can have real-world implications for healthcare organizations and patient privacy.

 ## 🚀 Getting Started